 At Avalo, we recognize that some patients with serious or immediately life-threatening diseases may not be able or eligible to participate in clinical studies and may not have other treatment options for their condition.
 Avalo carefully evaluates requests for individual patients to receive investigational therapies outside of a clinical study on a case-by-case basis.

 Avalo recognizes that patients with serious or life-threatening diseases may seek medical products that are not yet approved or available in their country.
-The company has established the following compassionate use policy to guide patients, their families, and treating physicians who seek to be considered for such access.
+The company has established the following Expanded Access policy to guide patients, their families, and treating physicians who seek to be considered for such access.

 Receipt of a request for information will be acknowledged within 10 business days.